Electron surface scattering kernel for a plasma facing a semiconductor: Formalism

 $y^*$ is the complex conjugate of $y$, and $\varepsilon$ is the dielectric constant of the solid.
 As in the work for metals~\cite{BF22}, energy gaps in the reflection probability could be included.
 But the experimental data for the emission yield of silicon and germanium~\cite{FF58,BronFrai69}, the materials we use as an illustration of our approach, do not indicate that this is required.

 We are now turning to the scattering processes inside the solid.
 Measured from the conduction band minimum, electron emission and reflection take place at energies much larger than phonon energies, even the energy of the longitudinal optical phonon $\omega_{\rm LO}\ll E$.
 It is thus appropriate to describe electron-phonon scattering quasi-elastically and to combine it with electron-ion-core scattering to a single elastic scattering process.
-Since the latter should be absent at low energies, close to the band minimum, we adopt an idea of Kieft and Bosch~\cite{KB08} and switch between the two elastic scattering processes.
-Instead of a smooth crossover we implement however a hard energy threshold $E_{\rm th}$, above which electrons scatter on the ion cores, whereas below it electrons scatter with phonons.
-The threshold is the energy, where the electron's de Broglie wave length measured from the bottom of the conduction band is equal to the lattice spacing.
-Hence, $E_{\rm th}=(2\pi/a)^2-\chi$ with $a$ the lattice constant and $\chi$ the electron affinity.
+Since the latter should be absent at low energies, close to the band minimum, we adopt an idea of Kieft and Bosch~\cite{KB08} and switch linearly between two threshold energies from electron-phonon to electron-ion-core scattering.
+Below the lower threshold, $E^{\rm th}_1=(2\pi/a)^2-\chi$, taken to be the energy measured from the bottom of the conduction band for which the de Broglie wavelength of the electron is equal to the lattice constant $a$, elastic scattering is due to phonons, whereas above the upper threshold, $E^{\rm th}_2=3\,(2\pi/a)^2-\chi$, elastic scattering is due to ion cores.
+The upper threshold is chosen in such a way to get good agreement with measured emission yields.
 Albeit ad-hoc, it seems plausible to assume that electrons with small wave length do not notice the lattice periodicity, especially when they propagate in arbitrary directions.
+Hence, they suffer mostly binary collisions with the ion cores and not scattering on collective modes of the crystal lattice.
 Indeed, at energies above 100~eV neglecting the periodicity of the lattice potential seems to be generally accepted (but see the recent discussion by Werner~\cite{Werner23}).
 Systematic work, based on quantum-kinetic equations, which so far has been only done for high energies~\cite{DPW93}, is however required to ultimately clarify this point.

 The starting point for the calculation of the elastic transition rates is the standard Golden Rule expression.
 Introducing spherical coordinates in momentum space, with the $z-$axis pointing along the inward interface normal, states with $k_z>0$ describe electrons moving inwards the solid, whereas states with $k_z<0$ denote states moving outwards.
 It is then straightforward to work out the rates for forward $(+)$ and backward $(-)$ scattering and to express them in terms of the variables defined in Fig.~\ref{ModelCartoon}b: the total energy $E$, the direction cosine $\eta$, and the azimuth angle $\Phi$, which for a laterally homogeneous interface does however not appear because it is integrated out.
 As a result, one obtains